balboacodes/arrayable/README.md

 ## Related

-If you like this package and are looking for an equivalent for string helpers, check out the [Stringable](https://github.com/balboacodes/stringable) package.
+If you like this package and are looking for string helpers, check out the [Stringable](https://github.com/balboacodes/stringable) package.